304 Stainless Strip, Coil, Foil & Wire, AMS 5513, AMS 5910 (1/4H), AMS 5911 (1/2H), AMS 5912 (3/4H), AMS 5913 (FH), AMS 5501 (1/4H), ASTM A666

 304 is non hardenable by heat treatment.
 It can only be hardened by cold working.

-For best results refer to: SSINA's "Welding of Stainless Steels and Other Joining Methods" .
+For more information refer to: SSINA's "Welding of Stainless Steels and Other Joining Methods".

 Limitation of Liability and Disclaimer of Warranty: In no event will Ulbrich Stainless Steels & Special Metals, Inc., be liable for any damages arising from the use of the information included in this document or that it is suitable for the 'applications' noted.
 We believe the information and data provided to be accurate to the best of our knowledge but, all data is considered typical values only.
 It is intended for reference and general information and not recommended for specification, design or engineering purposes.
 Ulbrich assumes no implied or express warranty in regard to the creation or accuracy of the data provided in this document.